exercism/terraform/README.md

 ### Create a deploy user

+- Create an IAM user called `tooling-public-write-user`
+- Give them no permissions (these will be set by terraform)
+- Set programatic access and save the keys for later.

+### Create a ECR public-write user for tooling

 - Create an IAM user called `github-deploy`
 - Give them no permissions (these will be set by terraform)
 - Set programatic access and save the keys for later.

 ### Create state bucket